 Technical = Any walk which requires exposed ridge walking, scrambling, water crossing, etc. These walks carry explanations in the report.

-Note: I have used discretion to regrade some walks into a higher category if I feel they are more suitable to the revised grading.
-No walks are graded into lower categories.
+Note: I have used my discretion to regrade some walks into another category if I feel the walk is more suitable to be classed under the revised grading.
+In most instances revised graded walks are allocated a higher category.

 I am always pleased to received feedback on the structure and content of the website.
 I also welcome suggestions on how I can improve the website which may include new areas to cover, new walks or route alterations to existing walks.
 To contact me with feedback and/ or suggestions please complete the Walking Englishman Feedback Form.
 Thank you.